7 Sights in Château-Thierry, France (with Map and Images)

 Les remparts du ChateauZeugma fr (talk) (Antoine FLEURY-GOBERT) / CC BY-SA 3.0

-The ramparts of Château-Thierry, of the thirteenth century, are a vestige of the urban rampart that surrounded the fortified village, which stand in the commune of Château-Thierry in the department of Aisne in the Hauts-de-France region.
+The ramparts of Château-Thierry, from the thirteenth century, are a vestige of the urban rampart that surrounded the fortified town, which stand in the commune of Château-Thierry in the department of Aisne in the Hauts-de-France region.

 Wikipedia: Remparts de Château-Thierry (FR)